osscar-org/osscar-book/about/roadmap.rst

 .. _paper: https://doi.org/10.1016/j.cpc.2022.108546
 .. _"OSSCAR, an open platform for collaborative development of computational tools for education in science": https://doi.org/10.1016/j.cpc.2022.108546
 .. _JupyterCon 2023: https://www.jupytercon.com/
+.. _"Jupyter widgets and extensions for education and research in computational physics and chemistry": https://doi.org/10.1016/j.cpc.2024.109353